To be eligible for the School Ambassador Fellowship program, participants must:

 - Experience with outreach activities and project management skills.

-- Relevant insights from classroom, school and/or district experiences that are transferable to federal education programs and initiatives.
+- Relevant insights from school and classroom experiences to federal education policy, programs and initiatives.

 - Demonstrable Contributions to Student Learning